wellatleastitried/StreamLine/README.md

 ## Requirements
 - Java 17+
 - Terminal with support for text-based interfaces
-- Internet connection (If you intend on listening to non-downloaded songs)
+- Internet connection (If you intend to search for or listen to songs that have not been downloaded)
 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to get started.
 Make sure to follow the project's code style and ensure all tests pass before submitting.
 ## License